-In Theorem \ref{th4.1}, we proved the limit is less than or equal to zero if it exists by using the periodic property.
-It seems like we are half way there to prove our conjecture, but proving the limit is more than or equal zero is harder, which is actually related to an interesting question raised by Gerald Myerson \cite{GM} and Terry Tao \cite{TT}.
-By direct calculations and using some strong conclusions in \cite{TK,GM}, we prove the above conjecture for some special cases.
+In Theorem \ref{th4.1}, we prove the limit in Conjecture \ref{con1} is less than or equal to zero if it exists by using the periodic property.
+It seems like we are half way there to prove our conjecture.
+But proving that the limit is greater than or equal to zero is harder, which is actually related to an interesting question raised by Gerald Myerson \cite{GM} and Terry Tao \cite{TT}.
+By direct calculations and using some conclusions in \cite{TK,GM}, we prove the above conjecture for some special cases:

 \begin{thm} For any surface with negative Euler characteristic if $\varphi$ is of order $2^m$ where $m$ is any positive integer, we have

 \end{thm}